You’ve probably heard your marketing team talk about it all the time – The Customer Conversion Funnel.

 You’ll need to come up with additional marketing campaigns to entice those customers back in the future.
 It’s a constant cycle, but one that will hopefully get easier as you grow your business and your customer base.

-There are many variations of the funnel and different terms people use to describe each section.
+There are many variations of the marketing funnel and different terms people use to describe each section.
 But the concepts are virtually the same.

 We’ve scratched the surface on the basics of the conversion funnel, and you can use them to implement strategies to gain more customers and conversions.